kunfoo/kunfoo.org/docs/schnipsel.md

 - `grep -v -f file1 file2`
     - find lines in file2 that are not in file1

-## iptables
-- `iptables -L | grep Chain`
-    - list all chains
-- `iptables -n -L INPUT`
-- `iptables -S INPUT`
-    - list all rules of the INPUT chain
-- `iptables -vnL FORWARD --line-numbers`
-    - list rules of the FORWARD chain with line numbers and packet counters
-- `iptables -D FORWARD 23`
-    - delete rule 23 in FORWARD chain
-- `iptables -Z INPUT 42`
-    - reset packet counter for rule 42 in INPUT chain
-- `iptables -F OUTPUT`
-    - delete all rules in the OUTPUT chain (flush)

 ## jq
 - `jq -r '.[].ip' foo.json`
     - get field "ip" from json-formatted data